AdaCore/why3/doc/syntaxref.rst

 thus do not require disambiguation.

 .. index:: bracket; syntax
-.. index:: collections; syntax
+.. index:: collections; syntax; function literals
 .. rubric:: Specific syntax for collections

 In addition to prefix and infix operators, WhyML supports several mixfix bracket operators to manipulate various collection types: dictionaries, arrays, sequences, etc.

-TODO[CL]: document here the syntax for function literals.
-Do not forget to extend the grammar.

 Bracket operators do not have any predefined meaning and may be used to denote access and update operations for